dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/intermediate-results/intermediate-result-manager.md

 ### removeResultReceiver

-Removes an intermediate result receiver.
+Removes an intermediate result receiver from an `IntermediateResultManager` object.

 <div class="sample-code-prefix"></div>
 >- Objective-C